gs1/EPCIS/README.md

 Anyone was able to submit comments, whether you participate in the GS1 Global Standards Management Process (GSMP) or not - further details were at the link above.

 Public review for EPCIS/CBV 2.0 ended on 11th November 2021.
 Many thanks for all the feedback.

+The current ratified standards are available at https://ref.gs1.org/standards/epcis and https://ref.gs1.org/standards/cbv

+Normative artefacts are available at https://ref.gs1.org/standards/epcis/artefacts

+Example data are available at https://ref.gs1.org/docs/epcis/examples

+Ontologies for EPCIS and CBV are available at https://ref.gs1.org/epcis and https://ref.gs1.org/cbv